Get insider access

 Contrast

 This projector's contrast is mediocre, as its blacks are just not that dark when contrasted with its very dim whites.
 Overall, it will look fine but unimpressive in a dark room.
-This product's higher-tier sibling, the XGIMI MoGo 2 Pro, has much better contrast.
+This product's higher-tier cousin, the XGIMI Halo+, has better contrast, and so does the NexiGo PJ40 (Gen 3).

 5.1